Lemoncode/master-frontend-lemoncode/04-frameworks/07-nextjs/01-app/02-navigation/README.md

 npm run start:dev
 ```

-- We have to ways to navigate in Gatsby.
+- We have two ways of navigations in Nextjs.
 Using `link` component:

 _./src/pages/index.tsx_